awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/asg-instance-refresh.md

 1. When you are satisfied with your instance refresh selections, choose **Start**\.

-### Starting an instance refresh in the console \(mixed instances group\)<a name="starting-an-instance-refresh-in-the-console-mig"></a>
+### Start an instance refresh in the console \(mixed instances group\)<a name="starting-an-instance-refresh-in-the-console-mig"></a>

 Use the following procedure if you have created an Auto Scaling group with a [mixed instances policy](ec2-auto-scaling-mixed-instances-groups.md)\.
-If you haven't defined a mixed instances policy for your group yet, see [Starting an instance refresh in the console \(basic procedure\)](#starting-an-instance-refresh-in-the-console) to start an instance refresh\.
+If you haven't defined a mixed instances policy for your group yet, see [Start an instance refresh in the console \(basic procedure\)](#starting-an-instance-refresh-in-the-console) to start an instance refresh\.

 **To start an instance refresh**